 Basically, if you’re born this month you’re probably going to be one of the oldest kids in your class, and that bodes well for academic success, because when you’re in kindergarten, 11 months can make a big difference.

 2. They’re probably going to be good at sports, too

-Scholastic achievement isn't the only advantage of a September birthday.
+Scholastic achievement isn’t the only advantage of babies born in September.
 Research suggests being born this time of year also makes kids more likely to succeed on the playing field.

 Previous studies on the subject suggests the sports suggest all the Vitamin D fall babies get while they’re still in utereo might be a factor in their future sports success.

 3. They’re less likely to develop bipolar disorder

 According to a 2012 study published in the journal PLOS One, September babies have had lower rates of bipolar disorder in adulthood.
 Again, prenatal vitamin D is thought to be a factor but researchers don’t know exactly what causes this protective factor, they just know babies born this month have it.
 Just another interesting bit of scientific info about September’s baby’s personality.